Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ----

 The correct answer is **A. At the root of the wiki, create a file named .order that defines the page hierarchy.**

+❌ <mark>B (wiki.md): This is not a recognized system file for managing page hierarchy in Azure DevOps wikis.</mark>

 Explanation: